Flat connections at infinity on knot surgery manifolds: Conclusions and future directions

 \section{Conclusions and future directions}

-In this work we have explored the infinite asymptotic ends of moduli spaces $\mathcal{M}_{\rm flat}^{\rm irr}$ of irreducible flat connections on 3-manifolds given by knot complements in $S^3$ and $\pm1/r$-surgeries on them, continuing the line of research in \cite{gukov2024categorification}.
+In this work we have explored the infinite asymptotic ends of moduli spaces $\mathcal{M}_{\rm flat}^{\rm irr}$ of irreducible $SL(2,\mathbb{C})$ flat connections on 3-manifolds given by knot complements in $S^3$ and $\pm1/r$-surgeries on them, continuing the line of research in \cite{gukov2024categorification}.
 Such asymptotic flat connections are also called flat connections at infinity, and are one of the most mysterious and appealing features of complex Chern-Simons theory.
 We developed and successfully applied the two approaches to their study, outlined in Section~\ref{sec: counting}.
 First, we started with the Wirtinger presentation of the knot group and followed the algorithm to obtain the explicit form (in terms of $\pi_1$ representations) and the number of such flat connections by solving a system of algebraic equations.
-Second, we computed the Chern-Simons action corresponding to each of the flat connection, including those at infinity, and used the properties of the mapping $\sigma$ from $\mathcal{M}_{\rm flat}^{\rm irr}$ onto the complex numbers in order to count the former.
+Second, we computed the Chern-Simons action corresponding to each of the flat connection, including those at infinity, and produced their count.
 As the main outcome, we confirmed the existence of flat connections at infinity for surgery manifolds given by $\pm 1/r$-surgery on torus and double twist knots.
 Supplementing these results, we also used (when it was applicable) the plumbed graph approach to verify the appearance of such asymptotic connections.
-Interestingly, after removing the highest-weight bivalent vertex in the plumbing graph, this approach does indicate the presence of such flat connections.
+Interestingly, our proposal with $P_a$ \eqref{ContFracMethod} computation modified (that is, removing the bivalent vertex with highest magnitude of the framing in the plumbing graph) indeed shows the presence of such flat connections.
 We also observed that the number of flat connections at infinity follows a pattern for various knot families, as shown in Section \ref{sec: case studies}.